 From 1992-1996, Olivarius acted as President, CEO, General Counsel and Executive Director of Scientific Programs at the Sarnoff Endowment for Cardiovascular Science, whose assets increased from $6 million to over $100 million in this period according to valuations by Hambrecht & Quist, an investment bank.

 As a result of her business and legal acumen, some of the world’s most powerful figures have sought legal and financial advice from Olivarius, including Nelson Mandela, Margaret Thatcher, and Queen Rania of Jordan.
 In 1999, Olivarius served as corporate advisor to Hambrecht & Quist CEO Dan Case, helping broker H&Q’s $1.35 billion sale to Chase Manhattan Bank.
 Olivarius prepared Bill Gates for the “road show” following Microsoft’s 1986 initial public offering.
-Daphne Park, Baroness of Monmouth, who had senior positions at MI6, consulted Olivarius on how to publicize her career in British intelligence and on matters before the House of Lords, particularly on Northern Ireland, the UN, and various peace initiatives.
+Baroness Park of Monmouth, who had senior positions at MI6, consulted Olivarius on how to publicize her career in British intelligence and on matters before the House of Lords, particularly on Northern Ireland, the UN, and various peace initiatives.